spacetelescope/stwcs/doc/source/fits_conventions.rst

 ::

  CPDISja        string    2.4.1 distortion code new Prior distortion function type.
- DPja           record   2.4.2 distortion parameter new Parameter for a prior distortion function, for use in an image heade
+ DPja           record    2.4.2 distortion parameter new Parameter for a prior distortion
+                                  function, for use in an image header

 This syntax only provides the option to specify one correction at a time for each axis of the image.
 This precludes being able to use this convention to specify both